Citroën C3: Citroën C3 Lumiere

-The C3 in its standard European configuration received 4 stars for adult occupants and 2 stars for pedestrians from Euro NCAP in 2002.

 Facelift

 The C3 was given a redesign in October 2005, with the front end featuring a more imposing bumper, wider lower air intake, single air intake slit below the restyled radiator grille, and a repositioned number plate.
 The rear of the car was also given redesigned light clusters, with crystal coloured midsections.

 The passenger compartment was also enhanced, with the fitting of a restyled dashboard with a high-quality finish, as well as a newer, more modern instrument cluster making the driver information easier to read.

 The addition of light metallic grey embellishers around the central section of the fascia and air vents contributed to the updated interior, as did the completely redesigned front and rear door panels and trims.
-The steering was also improved so that it weights up with speed.
+The steering was also improved so that it stiffens up with speed.
 Citroën also added a new 1.6 L 16 valve HDi diesel engine to the range, rated at 110 PS.
 The Pluriel also received similar interior alterations but was otherwise unchanged.

 As with the Peugeot 206+ and Renault Clio Campus, Citroën didn't yet end the original C3 despite the new generation arrival.
 It stayed offered on selected European markets.
 During Autumn 2009, the brand announces the first-gen C3 will be marketed under a new name : Citroën C3 Génération.
 However, a few weeks later, the name is changed to Citroën C3 Classic.
 This name is used in France but also in other countries like Greece or Italy.
 Various names are used across Europe like C3 Hit Classic (Belgium), C3 First (UK, Germany) or C3 First+ (Switzerland).
-The first-gen C3 has been manufactured in Spain until 2010, in France until Summer 2011 and sold across Europe until February 2011.
+The first-gen C3 was manufactured in Spain until 2010, in France until mid-2011 and sold across Europe until February 2011.

-The South-American model stays manufactured and sold until 2012.
+The South-American model was manufactured and sold until 2012.